-Maple cream cheese cinnamon rolls.
-So ooey, so gooey, so amazingly cinnamon-errific.
+These maple cream cheese cinnamon rolls are so ooey, so gooey, so amazingly cinnamon-errific.
 Cinnamon swirls of fluffy dough mixed with a luscious cream cheese maple frosting.

 If you are a cinnamon roll connoisseur than these maple cream cheese cinnamon rolls are for you!
 You need them, you have to have them, go make them right away!

 It’s quite exciting, obviously (insert snarky smile).
 We can’t take ourselves too seriously, now can we?

 The dough is soft and fluffy and slathered with butter, brown sugar and extra cinnamon.
 The cream cheese frosting is silky smooth and the maple syrup gives them an extra yummy flavor.
 Just like in these maple pecan scones.
 Maple is one of my favorite fall and winter flavors!

 The other thing that makes a great cinnamon rolls is, drum roll, cinnamon.
 Don’t get skimpy on the cinnamon.
 This recipe calls for 1 whole tablespoon of cinnamon.
 And it’s perfect and spicy.

 The more you make these the quicker you’ll be able to get them in the oven and on the table.
 Really that’s any cinnamon roll recipe.
 Practice makes perfect.

 Make sure to read the section about tips and frequently asked questions.
 I like to add in some pointers to help you get the most out of a recipe.

 Cinnamon roll dough should be very soft and still a bit tacky when it goes to rise.
 If it’s too dry then you’ll have dry cinnamon rolls.
 That makes sense, right?